javalabsfs/javalabsfs.github.io/_docs/01-java.md

 <details>
 <summary>► Linux</summary>

-you know what you're doing :D
+you know what you're doing :D but in case you don't:
 <br>
 <ol>
 <li>open the application <b>terminal</b></li>